nesi/support-docs/docs/Scientific_Computing/Terminal_Setup/VSCode.md

 ## Changing Software Versions

-You may find that VSCode is not utilising your prefered versions of software (e.g. when debugging or linting).
+You may find that VSCode is not utilising your preferred versions of software (e.g. when debugging or linting).

 As the NeSI cluster utilises [Environment Modules](../../Getting_Started/Next_Steps/Submitting_your_first_job.md#environment-modules)